Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: Fundamental groups of fractional Brauer graphs of type MS

 \begin{Prop} Let $E=(E,U,\tau,d)$ be a finite connected Brauer $G$-set of integral f-degree with $n$ vertices $v_1$, $\cdots$, $v_n$, $k$ edges, and $l$ double half-edges.
 Let $d_i$ be the f-degree of $v_i$ for each $1\leq i\leq n$, and let $r=k-n+1$.
 Then the fundamental group of $E$ is isomorphic to \\ $F\langle a_1,\cdots,a_n,b_1,\cdots,b_r,c_1,\cdots,c_l\rangle/\langle a_{1}^{d_1}=\cdots=a_{n}^{d_n}, a_{1}^{d_1} b_i=b_i a_{1}^{d_1}$ $(1\leq i\leq r), a_{1}^{d_1} c_j=c_j a_{1}^{d_1}, c_{j}^{2}=1$ $(1\leq j\leq l)\rangle$. \end{Prop}

-\begin{proof} Note that if we take $C=E-U$, then the modified BG $E'=(E',E',\tau,d')$ constructed in Lemma \ref{isomorphism of modified fundamental groupoids} also has $n$ vertices, $k$ edges, $l$ double half-edges, and the f-degree of each vertex of $E'$ is equal to the f-degree of the corresponding vertex of $E$.
+\begin{proof} Note that if we take $C=E-U$, then the modified BG $E'=(E',E',\tau,d')$ constructed in Lemma \ref{isomorphism of modified fundamental groupoids} also has $n$ vertices, $k$ edges, $l$ double half-edges, and the f-degree of each vertex in $E'$ is equal to the f-degree of the corresponding vertex in $E$.
 Moreover, according to Lemma \ref{isomorphism of modified fundamental groupoids}, the fundamental groups of $E'$ and $E$ are isomorphic.
 Therefore we may assume that $E=U$.